complyue/hbi/Readme.md

 ## Mechanism

-An `HBI` communication channel (wire) works Peer-to-Peer, each peer has 2 endpoints, the `posting` endpoint and the `hosting` endpoint.
+An `HBI` communication channel (wire) works Peer-to-Peer, each peer has 2 endpoints: the `posting endpoint` and the `hosting endpoint`.
+A peer is said to be acting actively when doing sending works with its `posting endpoint`, and is conversely said to be acting passively when doing receiving (`landing`) works with its `hosting endpoint`.

 At any time, either peer can initiate a `posting conversation` for active communication.